Lane Kenworthy, The Good Society

 To create and sustain a tight labor market, the key policy lever is monetary policy.
 Central banks in the affluent democratic nations are charged with maintaining both price stability and low unemployment.
 The longer the labor market can remain tight, the stronger the pressure on employers to increase wages and salaries.
 To achieve this, the central bank needs to be willing to resist raising interest rates when the unemployment rate gets low enough to potentially cause a jump in inflation.

 In the United States, the central bank’s tendency since the inflationary period of the late 1970s and early 1980s has been to increase interest rates quickly and sharply when the unemployment rate falls to 5% or 6%.
 There have been two notable exceptions: 1997-2000 and 2016-19.
-These are the only post-1979 periods in which the Federal Reserve held the unemployment rate below 5%.
+These are the only post-1979 periods in which the Federal Reserve allowed the unemployment rate to stay below 5% for multiple years.
 As we see in figure 7, both periods saw significant pay increases.
+Preliminary evidence from comparison across states suggests that the low unemployment rates of the post-Covid period have had the same impact.38

 There are two limits to the efficacy of tight labor markets as a driver of pay growth.
 First, periods of low unemployment tend to be brief.
 Even if the central bank does a good job of allowing a low jobless rate to persist, tight labor markets may obtain in a relatively small number of years, and that may not be enough to secure sizable pay increases over the long run.